unbeGames/unbegames.github.io/_posts/en/2020/2020-08-25-update-v0-8-1-to-the-moon.md

 ## Extended soundtrack

 11 new tracks were added into the game along with new ingame music system that would track your spacecraft state position and will change tracks depending on that.
-These tracks were also added into “How do you like it, Elon Musk?
-Soundtrack”, so all owners of this package will automatically receive them for free.
+These tracks were also added into “Rocket Science Soundtrack”, so all owners of this package will automatically receive them for free.

 ![](https://clan.akamai.steamstatic.com/images//34094219/a9c665d2a55c2b8d081bb3f2b216c735a3a1dd1c.png)
 _A bunch of rockets were destroyed during development of this update_